-By eliminating the sales tax on gasoline, the gas tax swap ended the spillover and the Prop.
-42 revenue stream.
-It thus decreased the amount of revenue dedicated to transit.
-Through its increase in the gas excise tax, it maintained Prop.
+By eliminating the sales tax on gasoline, the gas tax swap ended the "spillover" revenue for transit and the Prop.
+42 funding structure.
+Through the swap's increase in the gas excise tax, it maintained Prop.
 42-levels of funding for local street and roads and expanded funding for state highways.
 The swap also created a new, non-General Fund revenue stream of about \$1 billion annually from the new gas tax revenues to repay existing general obligation transportation bonds, including those authorized under Proposition 1B of 2006.

-To partially make up for this loss in transit funding, the gas tax swap legislation also provided for a revenue-neutral swap of (increased) sales tax on diesel and (reduced) diesel excise tax in order to increase PTA funds available for transit operations funding.
+To partially make up for the loss in transit funding associated with the swap, the gas tax swap legislation also provided for a revenue-neutral swap of (increased) sales tax on diesel and (reduced) diesel excise tax in order to increase PTA funds available for transit operations funding.